 These White Chocolate Cranberry Kiss Cookies are enjoyed throughout the year but make an exceptional holiday cookie!
 They are similar in flavour to a popular coffee shops cranberry bliss bars and soon to become a family favourite!

 Christmas is everywhere.
-Starbucks Cranberry Bliss Bars are back.
+Starbucks cranberry bliss bars are back.
 My kids won’t stop singing Christmas Carols.
 Neighbours have their Christmas lights up.
-We are 10 days away from Advent Calendars & Christmas decorations.
-Bliss is in the air & Life is Good.
+We are 10 days away from Advent Calendars and bliss is in the air.

-For those that didn’t catch my Pumpkin Cookie post, I am trying to win a trip to a food blogging conference next spring hosted by the Food Bloggers of Canada.
-I found making the pumpkin cookies with canola oil fairly simple and as such have been inspired to bake some more goodies using canola oil.
+For those that didn’t catch my Pumpkin Cookie post, I was trying to win a trip to a food blogging conference next spring hosted by the Food Bloggers of Canada.
+It was easy to make the pumpkin cookies with canola oil inspiring me to try these cookies with canola oil.

 - 1/2 cup brown sugar packed

 - 1/2 cup white sugar

 - 3/4 cup canola oil

 - 2 eggs